 - By appointment, a specialist can visit your property to value larger collections of items, this service is offered free of charge.

-How do I get the items to us?
+How to get the items to Hutchinson Scott?

 - We can help arrange collection of your items.
 The fee for this service can either be charged directly from the collection company, or deducted from your sale proceeds